-Located on the Hobart waterfront the Cargo Centre is the point of consolidation and dispatch for all cargo that travels south by sea or air in support of the AAp.
-It also processes all the Return to Australia (RTA) cargo on arrival.
+Located on the Hobart waterfront, the Cargo and Bio Security Centre (CBC) is the point of consolidation and dispatch for all cargo that travels south by sea or air in support of the AAP.
+The CBC also processes all the Return to Australia (RTA) cargo on arrival.

-If cargo is not manifested correctly then approval to load to either the ship or aircraft cannot be obtained which will lead to delays in departure.
+If cargo is not manifested correctly then approval to load to either the ship or aircraft cannot be obtained, which will lead to delays in departure.